dnhkng/GlaDOS/README.md

    1. You can either download the compiled [whisper.cpp DLLs](https://github.com/ggerganov/whisper.cpp/releases) (recommended for Windows), and copy the dll to the ./submodules/whisper.cpp directory
    2. Or compile them yourself.
       1. To pull the code, from the GLaDOS directory use: `git submodule update --init --recursive`
-      2. Move the the right subdirectory: `cd submodules/whisper.cpp`
+      2. Move to the right subdirectory: `cd submodules/whisper.cpp`
       3. Compile for your system [(see the Documentation)](https://github.com/ggerganov/whisper.cpp), e.g.
          1. Linux with [CUDA](https://github.com/ggerganov/whisper.cpp?tab=readme-ov-file#nvidia-gpu-support): `WHISPER_CUDA=1 make libwhisper.so -j`
          2. Mac with [CoreML](https://github.com/ggerganov/whisper.cpp?tab=readme-ov-file#core-ml-support): `WHISPER_COREML=1 make -j`